First-Year International Student Admissions

 Step 1: Apply Online

-After submitting your application and other required documents, you should receive a response within two to four weeks.
+After you submit your application and required documents, you can typically expect an admission decision within two to four weeks.

 Step 2: Submit Required Documents